 For pretty close to a year now I’ve wanted to see the Kdrama entitled Black solely because it stars Song Seung-Heon, one of my favorite actors.
-However, because it is only shown internationally through Netflix, of which I was not a subscriber, Black was out of my reach.
-But recently, in wanting to support Heart-n-Seoul, a dear friend paid for me to become a Netflix member so the first thing I watched was, you guessed it – Black!
+However, because it was being shown internationally through Netflix, of which I was not a subscriber, Black was out of my reach.
+But recently, in wanting to support Heart & Seoul, a dear friend paid for me to become a Netflix member so the first thing I watched was, you guessed it – Black!

 #444 is a legendary Grim Reaper, known for being “cold blooded and heartless”, the very best at what he does.
 Unfortunately, he is tired of being teamed up with a trouble maker and sends his partner to the human realm alone to bring back a soul.
 However, his partner goes A.W.O.L. and if he’s not found #444 will be punished.
 In order to track down the missing Grim Reaper, #444 possesses the body of a recently deceased detective, Han Moo-Gang.
 When he accidentally meets Kang Ha-Ram, a woman who can see the shadows of death, he decides to use her to help him track down his partner who has decided to give life another try in someone else’s body.
 As #444 gets caught up in Detective Han Moo-Gang’s life and police cases he finds it increasingly difficult to fulfill his duties as a Grim Reaper, and falling for Ha-Ram definitely was not part of his plan.